magnusnosnes/LineageHomology/README.md

 This introduction provides a simple example of applying ancestral state reconstruction to simulated geographical data for two locations and using LineageHomology to analyse the outputs.
-Here, LineageHomology provides descriptions of transmission lineages other useful summaries from the reconstructed states.
+Here, LineageHomology provides descriptions of transmission lineages other plots the sizes and estimated time of the most recent common ancestor for each TL.

 First, we simulate data and estimate the ancestral geographical states: